DavidRodriguezSoaresCUI/ffmpyg/README.md

-# FFMPYG - A FFMPEG interface for Python
+# [FFmpyg](https://github.com/DavidRodriguezSoaresCUI/FFmpyg) - A FFMPEG interface for Python by DavidRodriguezSoaresCUI

 A library by me, for my purposes, with goals: